Vet Rachel Cashin and Stud Manager Seymour Spence administering a dose of sporidsmin

 Paparata FE Tolerance Building Programme.

-- needed to have been FE tolerance tested at a high level.
+All bought in sires need to have been tested at a high level

 In 1999 a testing programme was begun on the high ranking home bred rams to check their tolerance levels.
 Those rams showing the highest tolerance levels are used over the recorded flock.
-The dose rate has moved up each year as the flock tolerance levels moved up although this took time as can be seen in the graphs below.
+The dose rate has moved up over the years as the flock tolerance levels moved up, although this took time, as can be seen in the graph above.

 New DNA technology means potential sires can now be screened for FE tolerance before being dosed with sporidsmin.
 This should mean larger increases in the testing level each year.